MicPec/devnull/binary_trees/readme.md

-Sources for article at https://devnull.lol/posts/binarytree/
+Sources for the article at https://devnull.lol/posts/binarytree/